percona/pmm-doc/source/manage/conf-mysql.perf-schema.rst

    later versions.
 It is not available at all in |mysql| versions prior to 5.6.

-   If certain instruments are not enabled, you will not see the corresponding graphs in the :ref:`dashboard.mysql-performance-schema` dashboard.
+   If certain instruments are not enabled, you will not see the corresponding graphs in the :ref:`dashboard-mysql-performance-schema` dashboard.
 To enable full instrumentation, set the option |opt.performance-schema-instrument| to ``'%=on'`` when starting the |mysql| server.